A Rational Person Does Not Act Unless

 The Role of Reason in Decision-Making

 Reason also helps in distinguishing between facts and assumptions.
-A rational person recognizes that not all information is equally reliable.
+Even so, a rational person recognizes that not all information is equally reliable.
 They scrutinize sources, verify data, and avoid making decisions based on speculation.
-For example, a person might decide to start a business not just because a friend recommended it, but after researching the market, understanding the industry, and assessing their own skills.
+To give you an idea, a person might decide to start a business not just because a friend recommended it, but after researching the market, understanding the industry, and assessing their own skills.

-Moreover, reason allows for the consideration of alternatives.
-A rational person does not act unless they have evaluated multiple options.
+Also worth noting, reason allows for the consideration of alternatives.
+Because of that, a rational person does not act unless they have evaluated multiple options.
 This prevents them from settling for the first solution that comes to mind, which might not be the most effective.
-By exploring different possibilities, they increase the likelihood of making a well

 ##The Role of Reason in Decision-Making (Continued)